shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-guaranteed-delivery-line-item-gdali.md

     - **Web Only** - Runs on standard websites and those optimized for browsers on mobile devices.

 1. **Inventory**: You can target or exclude the following inventory:
-    - **Universal Categories**: These are defined by Xandr.
-When Xandr reviews inventory, we apply these categories based on the inventory's content.
+    - **Universal Categories**: These are defined by Microsoft Advertising.
+When Microsoft Advertising reviews inventory, we apply these categories based on the inventory's content.
 For example, a car dealership placement group would be assigned to the "Autos & Vehicles" category.
 Sellers can apply universal categories when self-reviewing inventory as well.

       > [!NOTE]
       > When targeting more than one universal category, the categories have an OR relationship.
 For example, if you target the "News" and "Finance" categories, you will bid on inventory that is in either category.
 The inventory does not need to be in both categories.